neomedia6989/docs-2/docs/troubleshooting/index.md

 ???+ question "How Can I Test My Connection?"

     We have a speed test available for users to check their connectionto our servers and the nearest Content Delivery Network (CDN) node.
 To test your connection directly to our servers, please visit [this speedtest](https://speedtest.blackbeard.brrrrrr.net/).
 To check the speed to the closest CDN node, visit [this speedtest](https://speedtest.brrrrrr.net).
+We recommend a minimum of 100-200Mbps connection to our servers for smooth playback of most content; if your speed test results / ISP plan speeds are lower than this, we may recommend stepping up your Internet plan.

 ## Ethernet vs. Wi-Fi for Video Streaming